percona/percona-server/doc/source/tokudb/tokudb_variables.rst

   :vartype: Boolean
   :default: ON

-When disabled, |TokuDB| replication slaves skip uniqueness checks on inserts and updates, which eliminates all associated read I/O for these operations.
+When disabled, |TokuDB| replication replicas skip uniqueness checks on inserts and updates, which eliminates all associated read I/O for these operations.

 .. note::